 Where is my campaign running?

 Geography is another factor to take into consideration with advanced TV.
 Advanced TV is still a growing market, and scale is a challenge for smaller geos.
 Connected TV can work for smaller geos, but be prepared to shift your budget to other tactics if scale is an issue.
-Sticking to pre-roll video might be a better fit for granularly targeted campaigns.
-If you are advertising nationally, or in one of the larger DMAs, there should be plenty of inventory available via video on demand (VOD) and linear addressable.
+Sticking to pre-roll video might be a better fit for granulary targeted campaigns.
+If you are advertising nationally or in one of the larger DMAs, there should be plenty of inventory available via video on demand (VOD) and programmatic TV.

 Is my creative digital-friendly?

 While some advertisers find success with repurposing a :15 or :30 TV spot online, your campaign will probably be more successful with a creative designed for the online experience.
 Platforms like YouTube allow audiences to skip ads, so if you don’t hook a user within the first 5 seconds, you risk your ad getting skipped.
 Additionally, many users are streaming advanced TV on tablets and phones.
 If your creative isn’t designed with a small screen in mind, your video could look too busy on these devices.

 What are my campaign goals?